Positive relationships

 • Don’t have a right or wrong answer.

-• Encourage discussion, not short answers.
+• Encourage discussion, not short or single-word answers.

 • Don’t assume too much about the activity or situation you’re questioning.